When you travel through the Similkameen Valley, you’re traversing territory that has been home to First Nations for millennia.

 3. Pow Wow of Champions

-The Lower Similkameen Indian Band—the Smelqmix People—plays host to the annual Pow Wow of Champions.
-Their ancestral territory crosses the border into Washington State, and the pow wows include participants from the entire region.
+The Lower Similkameen Indian Band—the Smelqmix People—host the annual Pow Wow of Champions.
+Their ancestral territory crosses the border into Washington State, and the pow-wows include participants from the entire region.

 First Nations History is Our History

 The history of the First Nations in British Columbia is intertwined with the journey of every settler who came to this beautiful region.
 While the relationship between those already here and those who arrived has been fraught with challenges, friendships have been forged in the Similkameen Valley.

 The members of the Upper and Lower Similkameen Valley Indian Bands are ready to welcome visitors who are curious about the past, eager to learn about the present, and look to a future in which both cultures are can thrive.
 If you’d like to learn more about the role the First Nations have played in the story of British Columbia, be sure to visit the Similkameen Valley.

 You can take a tour of the Similkameen Spirit Trail, spend time in the Hedley Museum and the Snaza’ist Discovery Centre, or attend a Pow Wow and immerse yourself in the culture and heritage of the region’s first inhabitants.